 About Dr. Allen Mendenhall

-Allen Mendenhall is Associate Dean and Executive Director of the Blackstone & Burke Center for Law and Liberty at Faulkner University.
-He is the author of the books Literature and Liberty (2014) and Oliver Wendell Holmes Jr., Pragmatism, and the Jurisprudence of Agon (2016) and the editor of The Southern Philosopher: Collected Essays of John William Corrington (2017).
+Allen Mendenhall is an associate dean at Faulkner University Thomas Goode Jones School of Law and executive director of the Blackstone & Burke Center for Law & Liberty.
+His books include Literature and Liberty (2014), Oliver Wendell Holmes Jr., Pragmatism, and the Jurisprudence of Agon (2017), Of Bees and Boys (2017), The Southern Philosopher: Collected Essays of John William Corrington (2017), and Writers on Writing (2018).